demarcod1/librarianz-scripts/README.md

 ### To separate the folders and safely reconstruct the Live Digital Library
 1. Make sure that the existing Separated Section Folders are no longer contained in the `[LIVE] DigitalLibrary` directory.
 You will likely see shortcuts to `Current Chartz` and `Old Chartz` folders within the `LSJUMB Digital Chartz` folder inside the live directory.
 These shortcuts will be broken when you run this script, and should be deleted.
-2. Run `python3 separated_folders_creator.py` in the Terminal
+2. Run `python3 librarianz_script -s separated_folders_creator` in the Terminal
 3. After checking to ensure all is in order, manually re-add the `Current Charts` and `Old Chartz` folders to the `LSJUMB Digital Chartz` folder within the live directory.
 This should be the same location as the shortcuts you deleted earlier.

 #### Warning
 You will need to take the Digital Library offline when running this script.
 The average runtime is 10-20 mins, so expect 15-25 mins of Digital Library downtime.

 #### Note
-Configure which sections go to which output folders in `options\parts.json`.
+Configure which sections go to which output folders in `scripts/options/parts.json`.
 The format of this file is a series of key-value pairs in the format `OUTPUT_NAME: [INSTRUMENT NAMES]`.
 For instance, the pair `"CPG": ["Clarz", "Picz"]` would send all pieces with `"Clarz"` or `"Picz"` in the name to the folder `"CPG"` (inside the main `Separated Section Parts` output folder).
 In other words, if you want all songs labelled `SONGNAME - Clarz` and `SONGNAME - Picz` to go to the `CPG` folder, the above example would accomplish this.

 </details>